-Left: 15-Key Master Station
+Above left: 15-Key Master Station

-Centre: 10 key substation or Executive Station
+Above centre: 10 key substation or Executive Station

-Right: 6-key substation
+Above right: 6-key substation

 A smaller system was available for home use.
 Stations could be provided in white, ivory or French Grey enamel, or made up in special woods on demand.
 A loudspeaker horn, called a Mastercall, was also available.
 It could be connected to a substation position and used for a public address system.
 An attached Metrophone allowed the called party to reply direct to the horn and use it as if it were a Dictograph substation.
 Bells could be used instead to summon the wanted party to the nearest phone, by means of a code ring.
 Conference calls could also be set up.
 The system was quite comprehensive, especially considering that telephony was only just maturing past the "new invention" stage.